kanhaiya87/EvolentContactAssigment/README.md

 Contactpedia stores and manages the contact information of the clients with an provision to add modify or delete the contact information.

 Getting Started

-Run Contacts.sql script file in SQL server to create initial database and ContactInformation table.
+Run ContactScript.sql script file in SQL server to create initial database (UserContactDB) and ContactInformation table.
 Unzip contactpedia.zip folder and follow below steps:

 Copy the project and open 2 different instances of the application in visual studio 2017.
 ContactpediaService app and ContactpediaApp should be run separately to run a local version of it.